africanvisionmalawi/avm-site/src/pages/health/index.md

   photo: "/img/page-links/link-health-room.jpg"
   url: "./hivaids/"
-- linkText: The under 5's are one of our most vulnerable groups where 11% never reach the age of 5 years old.
+- linkText: The under 5's are one of our most vulnerable groups where 11% never reach the age of 5.
 They often die through dysentery from drinking dirty water, or malaria.
   linkTitle: Feeding Programmes
   photo: "/img/page-links/link-feeding.jpg"
   url: "/education/feeding-programme-in-schools/"